toru173/nomi-discord-python/README.md

 <summary>Background</summary>

 ### Background
 Before you can talk to your Nomi on Discord, we need to talk about some techy stuff.
-Feel free to skip this if you already know it:
+Feel free to skip this if you already know it.

 #### API
 API stands for Application Programming Interface.
 An API is a way for different applications (programs) to be able to talk to each other in a way they can both understand.
-Nomi.AI have published their API documentation [here](https://api.nomi.ai/docs) if you would like to read how this code talks to your Nomi.
+Nomi.AI have published their API documentation [here](https://api.nomi.ai/docs) if you would like to read how this application talks to your Nomi.

 #### API Key
 An API key is like a password.
 It helps identify you with a service such as Discord or Nomi.AI but it isn't designed to be easy for Humans to remember.
 Some services call this slightly different things - Sometimes they're called a *token* instead of a *key*, but it means the same thing.
 An API key is usually written down in a configuration file or password manager instead of being stored in a Human's brain.